 Knows Your Business

-Your agent should understand your business.
-He or she needs to know what your company does, how it operates, where it is located and other essential details.
+First, your agent should have a thorough understanding of your business.
+Your agent needs to know what your company does, where it operates, how many workers it employs, and other essential details.
 Your agent is not a mind reader.
-You know more about your business than anyone else.
-Your agent must rely on you to be forthcoming with information.
+You know more about your business than anyone else and you need to be forthcoming with information.

-Analyze Your Coverage Needs
+Helps Assess Your Coverage Needs

-Shop for Coverage
+Shops for Coverage

-Review Quotes and Select the Best Option
+Helps You Select the Best Option

-Monitor Your Coverage
+Maintains Your Coverage

-Help With Claims
+Helps With Claims

 If your company sustains a loss, your agent should provide guidance in completing claim forms and submitting them to the insurer.
 The agent should monitor the claim to ensure it is processed promptly.
 If your claim payment is delayed or denied, perhaps due to missing or inaccurate information, your agent can talk to the adjuster on your behalf to speed up the payment process.
 Once your claim has been paid, your agent can help you determine whether the payment amount is fair and reasonable.